GoutamGhadai/wine_quality/README.md

 #UDACITY DATA SCIENTIST NANODEGREE PROJECT 1

 #1.Project Name - Wine_quality
-This Project predicts wine quality using Simple Linear Regression.
+This Project predicts wine quality using Multiple Linear Regression.
 Also evaluates the performance of the model.

 #Installations